| Read Time: 4 minutes

 Plaintiffs can establish visible intoxication with eyewitness testimony and even video surveillance footage.

-Alabama’s Dram Shop Act makes it easier than the laws of other states for a plaintiff to establish causation.
+The old Alabama Dram Shop Act made it easier for a plaintiff to establish causation.

-Rather than require plaintiffs to litigate whether a bartender acted reasonably, plaintiffs need only show that the injury occurred “as a consequence” of the intoxication.
+Rather than require plaintiffs to litigate whether a bartender acted reasonably, plaintiffs only had to show that the injury occurred “as a consequence” of the intoxication.

-This stricter standard means it doesn’t matter whether the bartender was reasonable or not.
+This “strict liability” standard meant that it did not matter whether the bartender was reasonable or not.

-It also means an intoxicated patron’s own negligence has no bearing on the establishment’s liability.
+It also meant an intoxicated patron’s own negligence had no bearing on the establishment’s liability.

 How Can Establishments Protect Themselves?